sophi-li/OKRs-self-learning/README.md

 ## Why use OKRs?
 - Focus and accountability over three month increments.
-- OKRs are *not* a task list!
+- OKRs are *not* a task list.
 When designed right, ambitious OKRs help keep you motivated and on track your progress!

 ## How to use it